friendly-bits/shell-scheduler/REFERENCE.md

 **Notes**:
 - every job ID passed to `schedule_jobs()` is guaranteed to appear in **exactly one** of `<ok_job_ids>`, `<fail_job_ids>`, `<unfinished_job_ids>`, `<undispatched_job_ids>`, `<expired_job_ids>`.
 This makes them a convenient basis for final bookkeeping, logging, or cleanup in the **scheduler completion callback**, without having to separately track job status yourself.
 - The scheduler does not terminate expired and unfinished jobs on its own.
-See [Termination of running jobs](#termination-of-running-jobs).
+See [Job termination callback](#job-termination-callback-job_term_cb).
 - If your application only cares about success/failure outcomes, simply concatenate all "didn't complete successfully" job IDs.

 <details>